Four colleagues discuss ideas in a modern corporate event venue hallway with an outdoor view.

 Workplace stress is real.
 High productivity demands come at a cost: burnout, isolation, and cognitive decline.
-The good news is that intentional activities—the 20 mental health workplace games we cover in this US edition—actually work.
-They build psychological safety, teach coping mechanisms, and create real connections between people.
+The good news is that wellness games—intentional activities designed to boost mental health—actually work.
+The 20 essential wellness games we cover in this US edition build psychological safety, teach coping mechanisms, and create real connections between people.
 These aren't distractions.
 They're critical infrastructure for a functioning team.

 By integrating structured activities into daily or weekly routines, teams practice vulnerability, build deeper connections, and learn tangible coping mechanisms.